harvard-lts/drs-import-management-service/README.md

 Similar to integration tests, a .test.env file must be created inside /test/functional, by copying the existing test.env.file.

+### Create the necessary functional testing keys

+Make copies of the four keys under test/functional and remove the .example from the name:
+Example
+test_epadd_private.key.example => test_epadd_private.key

 ### Run test environment

 Similar to the development environment, for running a local test environment there is a docker-compose-test.yml file, which contains a test runner container and two ActiveMQ containers (one for integration tests and the other for functional tests).